makersacademy/CV/README.md

 ## Experience

-**MSE NHS Trust** (May '17 to Dec '20)
+**NHS** - Dec '10 to Dec '20
-_Extended Scope Spinal Practitioner_
+_Extended Scope Spinal Practitioner_ - May '17 to Dec '20
+_Specialist Pain Physiotherapist_ - Jan '15 to May '17
+_Senior Physiotherapist_ - Jan '13 to Jan '15
+_Junior Physiotherapist_ - Dec ‘10 to Jan ‘13

+- Holistic communication and motivational interviewing to allow patients to receive individual tailored care.
-- Overall responsibility for the effective management, operation and development of the spinal triage team.
-This included overall responsibility for the management of 12 staff.
+- Responsibility for the effective management, operation and development of the spinal triage team.
+Including line management of 12 staff.
+- Effective team worker, building strong team ethos through shared goals and values
 - High level evidenced based treatment and care of spinal patients within Essex.
 - Developing and implementing policies, procedures, and quality standards.
 - Effective approaches to project management to ensure implementation of vision and strategy.
 - Responsibility for the recruitment and selection of staff.
-- Mentoring junior staff in career progression and growth
+- Mentoring junior staff in career progression and growth.
-- Holistic communication and motivational interviewing to allow patients to receive individual tailored care.
+- Undertake an annual service review and audit to inform service development plans, quality standards and to establish relevant performance indicators.
+- Determining the strategic direction of the service, providing leadership on corporate priorities.

-**Bishops Stortford RFC** (Sep '19 to present)
+**Bishops Stortford Rugby Football Club** - Sep '10 to present _1st XV Coach_ - Sep '19 to present
-_1st XV Coach_
+_Semi professional rugby player_ - Sep '10 to Sep ‘19

+- Six England Counties caps, 14 Hertfordshire county caps, 0ver 200 BSRFC appearances and two national league titles.
 - Specialist forward coaching role.
+- One to one mentorship of junior players.
-- Overall responsibility for players training goals and developement.
+- Overall responsibility for players training goals and development.
 - Team and individual coaching drills and sessions.
 - Player and team performance analysis.

-**MSE NHS Trust** (Jan '15 to May '17)
-_Specialist Pain Physiotherapist_

-- High level evidenced based treatment and care of chronic pain patients within Essex.
-- Joint responsibility for the management, operation, and development of the physiotherapy pain service being provided to maximise outcomes for service users.
-- Undertake an annual service review and audit to inform service development plans, quality standards and to establish relevant performance indicators.
-- Determining the strategic direction of the service, providing leadership on corporate priorities.
+- Ability to consistently perform in elite sport with high levels of pressure.
+- Highly effective team player adapted to high demands of fellow teammates and coaches.

 ## Education